- 1 Assigning a media collection to an application or shared module

 If the media resource is going to be used for chats, you can enter text to display in the Alternate Text field or select a Standard Response message.

-This option enables you to upload a package of media resources to a collection.
-This can be useful if you've exported a collection to make changes—maybe you've added new resources, made new audio recordings, or updated the properties of several resources specified in the associated CSV file—and now you want to refresh the collection with the changes.
+This option enables you to upload a package of media resources to an audio collection.
+This can be useful if you've exported a collection to make changes—for example, maybe you've added new resources, created new audio recordings, or updated the properties of several resources specified in the associated CSV file—and now you want to refresh the collection with the changes.
+(To learn more about working with CSV files for media collections, see offline management.)

 When you export a media collection, a CSV file is included with the exported zip file.
 You can use an application like Microsoft Excel to edit this file and make changes to the media collection.
 For example, you can add new resources, mark existing resources for removal, or modify certain resource properties.